danielmccluskey/ct4103-Week-4-tutorial/CT4103-Week-4-Task-1.md

 ![3 Gitbash](IMG-All/IMG-GitHub-UsingCMD/3-gitbash.PNG)

+#### AWS Server
+Or you can do this from the AWS Server that we made last week!

 ## Getting to the right place
 Once opened, we need to move to our tutorial repository.
 You can do this by using the `cd` command, which stands for *Change Directory*.
 Try and navigate using the `cd` command and get to the tutorial repository.
 <details>